 With the array of both state and federal regulations, it makes sense to outsource your compliance to qualified experts, who understand the details of the rules and keep abreast of any changes and developments.
 This protects your business and also gives you peace of mind.

 Many SMB owners also like to know that they’re doing everything they can to look after and protect their teams, whether they’re concerned about compliance enforcement or not.
-Finding the right PEO can offer you that confidence, often for less than you might expect.
+A PEO is beneficial for your business and can offer you that confidence, often for less than you might expect.

 4. Paperwork is the bane of your life